Frequently Asked Questions

 Gaining Ground relies on donations from individuals and groups to support its programs.
 For example, schools and church groups have generously established fund drives and other efforts to raise money for Gaining Ground.

-During February and March, you may also volunteer to help collect buckets of sap from sugar maple trees in the Concord community.
-Space is limited and the schedule is variable.
-You also use the online form that is available in early February.
+In February and March, you may also volunteer to help collect buckets of sap from sugar maple trees in the Concord area.
+Space is limited and the schedule is variable and highly weather-dependent.
+You may use the online form that is available in early February.

-Occasionally we need help on indoor office projects such as mailings, data entry, research, technology and social media support, event organization, etc. Please contact Program Manager Fan Watkinson to discuss the possibilities.
+Occasionally we need help on indoor office projects such as mailings, data entry, research, technology and social media support, event organization, etc. Please email email@example.com to discuss the possibilities.

 Volunteers in the field are invited to help for two to three hours either in the morning or afternoon.
 Many volunteers choose to come several times during the growing season to see the results of their work.